Rana Munawar Hussain

 Rana Munawar Hussain (also known by the name Rana Munawar Ghous Khan) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2008 to May 2018 and from August 2018 to January 2023.

 Early life and education

 He was born on 1 April 1972 in Sargodha.

 He graduated from University of Sargodha in 1991.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from Constituency PP-36 (Sarghoda-IX) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from Constituency PP-36 (Sarghoda-IX) in the 2008 Pakistani general election.
 He received 33,221 votes and defeated Faisal Javaid Ghuman, a candidate of Pakistan Muslim League (Q).

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-36 (Sarghoda-IX) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-36 (Sarghoda-IX) in the 2013 Pakistani general election.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-79 (Sargodha-VIII) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-79 (Sargodha-VIII) in the 2018 Pakistani general election.